- Car Reviews

 Will there be an N version?

 It would be hasty to rule out a Tucson N, there’s already an ‘N Line’ Tucson with sportier styling, after all.
 Likewise the notion of a fully electric version of the car, especially given the Kia version of the car, the Niro, has long offered an EV option.

 Loads more options than the cars before it, then.
 Dynamically it ought to have more depth, too, with development miles encompassing everything from laps of the Nürburgring to hauling trailers around the Alps.
 So it looks more arresting than the bulk of its competitors.
 But is it any more arresting to drive?

 What's the verdict?

 Love the way it looks?
-Then the Tucson doesn’t put a foot wrong beneath them, driving eloquently and brimming with well-implemented tech.
-Always bought Hyundais for their sensibleness, and not so sure on the styling?
+Then the Tucson doesn’t put a foot wrong, driving eloquently and brimming with well implemented tech.
+Always bought Hyundais for their sensibility, and not so sure on the styling?
 Then rest assured the only thing longer than the equipment list is the warranty.